ElementAstro/atom-docs/src/content/docs/en/system/storage.md

 ---
-title: StorageMonitor Class Documentation
+title: StorageMonitor
-description: Detailed documentation for the StorageMonitor class in the atom::system namespace, including constructors, member functions, and usage examples for monitoring storage space changes on mounted devices.
+description: Detailed for the StorageMonitor class in the atom::system namespace, including constructors, member functions, and usage examples for monitoring storage space changes on mounted devices.
 ---

-# StorageMonitor Class Documentation

 ## Overview